Hello fellow readers; a beautiful assortment of plants can serve as transition shrubs from the lawn to woodland that can

-It was Diane of Knowlton who asked for tips to “tame her jungle,” which sounds like weeds could be her dilemma.
+Diane of Knowlton asked for tips to “tame her jungle,” which sounds like weeds could be her dilemma.
 Weeds are misplaced plants – not a Mary original definition but frequently used to justify my naturalized landscape, which seems much better than a weedy landscape.
-My motto is to keep the volunteers you like and remove the ones you don’t is my motto, although there is the issue of invasive species, which is an exception to the rule.
+My motto is to keep the volunteers you like and remove the ones you don’t is my motto.
+However, there is the issue of invasive species, which is an exception to the rule.

 Shrubs can provide a pleasing buffer from lawn to woods.

 We live in a beautiful part of the country, so rather than meddling with Mother Nature, I suggest creating a transition from your lawn to natural areas such as bogs, fields, or woodlands.
 Planting transition shrubs between your lawn and native areas provides a pleasing buffer and can hide “uglies” such as downed trees and unsightly neighbor yard art or brush piles.

 One of my favorite transition shrubs is Aesculus parviflora /Bottlebrush Buckeye reaching 8-12′ in height, and spread is excellent for massing, providing a wave of texture across the landscape.
 Full shade to full sun, although best with some shade hence ideal as a woodland buffer, this flexible fellow tolerates flooding and moderate drought and is deer resistant to boot.
 It flowers in June through July with showy white flowers that look like bottle brushes, hence its common name.
 Their flowers give way to glossy inedible, pear-shaped nuts (buckeyes) encased in husks.